WTCS Student Ambassador Program

 The Ambassador Experience

-After a day of team-building and leadership development, the newly named WTCS Student Ambassadors are celebrated at a formal banquet attended by family members, System and college leaders, and other invited guests.
+After a day of team-building and leadership development, the newly named WTCS Student Ambassadors are celebrated at a formal banquet.
+Family members, System and college leaders, and other invited guests can also attend.
 At the banquet they receive an award and scholarship and share their stories of determination, perseverance, and success.

 Following the banquet, the students officially serve as WTCS Ambassadors for one year and, unofficially, for a lifetime.